 Therefore, the coalition has outlined several specific objectives necessary to achieve its mission:

-PROTECT is a human trafficking prevention education program that was developed in 2015 through a coalition of three nonprofits (3Strands Global Foundation, Love Never Fails, and Frederick Douglass Family Initiatives), in partnership with the Office of the Attorney General for the State of California, the California Department of Education, Cisco Systems, and the Institute for Social Research at Sacramento State University.
+PROTECT is a human trafficking prevention education program that was developed in 2015 through a coalition of three nonprofits (3Strands Global Foundation, Love Never Fails, and Frederick Douglass Family Initiatives), in partnership with the Office of the Attorney General for the State of California and California Department of Education.

 Through this program, teachers and students are learning about red flags, protocols, and ways to prevent exploitation through an online curriculum that provides all classroom materials necessary.

 Agreed-upon protocols and procedures are the first step to ensuring positive outcomes for those who are identified as human trafficking victims.
 In the event a student self-identifies, or a teacher identifies a potential human trafficking case, protocols and procedures will help maintain the integrity of the organizational responses to that situation.
 These protocols should cover and inform everyone from the first responder to the last service provider.

 The dissemination and understanding of response protocols and procedures is the second step.
 Stakeholders within the continuum of identification and victim support must know their individual responsibilities, as well as the roles of others within the continuum.
 Professional training should include educators and all personnel at the local, county and state levels who work directly or peripherally with minor or adult victims of human trafficking.

 The PROTECT lesson plans are made available through an online learning management system and are designed to be delivered sequentially to students in elementary, middle, and high school.
 The curriculum will provide a comprehensive understanding of the dangers, signs and historical roots of human trafficking.
 The goals are to empower students with a better understanding of individual value, identify victims at the earliest possible stage, and respond appropriately with the services and support victims and those at-risk.